xSpaKs/test-graphql/README.md

-# Training to build a deployment pipeline
+# Training to build a GraphQL API

 I did this project to train building a GraphQL API as I have only built RESTful API so far.